pulumi/docs/content/docs/guides/saml/okta.md

 ## Configuring Your Pulumi Organization

-The final step is to configure the Pulumi Cloud Console with the details about your new Okta-based SAML application.
+The final step is to configure the Pulumi Console with the details about your new Okta-based SAML application.
 To do this, you need to obtain the IDP metadata document from Okta and then provide it to Pulumi.